The OZEV EV Grant is ending – act now before it’s too late

 How long do I have to claim the OZEV Grant?

-Officially, the OZEV Grant for homeowners finishes on March 31st, 2022, which is the final date for installations under this scheme.
+Officially, the EV grant for charger installation for homeowners finishes on March 31st, 2022, which is the final date for installations under this scheme.

 However, don’t wait until the last minute to get your charger installed because you could miss out on the grant due to overwhelming demand for OZEV-approved installers like Smart Home Charge.